The Evolution of Fitness Tracking: A Historical Perspective

 Heart Rate Monitoring and Its Importance

-- It helps measure workout intensity
+- It helps measure how hard you're working out

-- It can detect stress levels
+- It can show stress levels

 GPS and Mapping Capabilities for Outdoor Enthusiasts